Tag: History

 -

-Wausau Architecture Tuesday – Wausau Pilot Building
+Wausau Historical Architecture Tuesday – Wausau Pilot Building

 As Spooky Season descends upon us we are out checking out downtown Wausau for WHAT!
 We decided to explore a downtown staple and known to be haunted- 324 Scott Street!
 This building was erected in 1901 in a commercial style.
 Although the facade has been changed, you can still see the arched windows in the…